hh-italian-group/HHbtag/README.md

 - The maximum number of jets considered considered is 10 for event.

-- The jets are ordered using the DeepFlavour score in descending order.
+- The jets must be ordered using the DeepFlavour score in descending order.

 - The taus are selected as specified for the baseline at the working twiki.

+- The range used to calculate delta phi should be between [-pi, pi]

 - The features used for the training are: